But you might not know that it is more than just a blogging platform.

 But how can you offer free shipping without hurting your bottom line?
 The secret is to increase the average order value.

 There are a couple of ways to achieve it.
 But one of the most common tactics is to declare a certain amount.
-For instance, customers can avail of free shipping for every $25.
+For instance, you are running a online business of dish washers and you are offering customers free shipping for all your products above $500.

 Doing so can entice your customers to buy more.
 That’s because customers would rather spend their money on more products than on shipping.